Rushigavhane22/HRMS-System/README.md

 - **User Roles**: Different roles like Admin, HR Admin, and Employee with varied permissions.

 ## Live Demo
-You can see the project in action by visiting the live demo here: [HRMS Frontend Live Demo](https://hrms-frontend-fbwc.onrender.com)
+You can see the project in action by visiting the live demo here: [HRMS Live Demo](https://hrms-frontend-fbwc.onrender.com)

 Explore the features and functionality of the project by accessing the live version.